hpc-carpentry/hpc-python/_episodes/12-snakefiles.md

 > {: .output}
 >
 > When we see this error, double-check that you have a rule to produce that file, and also that the filename has been specified correctly.
-> Even a small difference in a filename will result in a MissingRuleException.
+> Even a small difference in a filename will result in a `MissingRuleException`.
 {: .callout}